 Star Light String (6M)

 Flowers from 800Flower

-Give your imagination an upper hand and legit turn your home into a garden filled with flowers and heavenly smell.
+Give your imagination an upper hand and legit turn your home into a garden filled with flowers and a heavenly smell.
 Flowers have been used as Diwali decorations since the start of time.

 You can opt to make your Rangoli with flowers as well, you know, the eco-friendly way!
 The best place for you to choose your flower arrangement is 800Flower.
 Better news?
 Use code “GIVE” to get 15% off sitewide.

 Diwali Customs and Beliefs

 If your parents don’t make you clean before Diwali, you’re missing an experience!
 Cleaning, decorating and renovating are the first steps of the Diwali Celebrations.
 Decorating with diyas and rangolis (the best Diwali decorations), welcoming the guest and good luck will be your favorite part of it.
 Fireworks and feast go hand in hand, Feeding mithai (sweets) and sharing Diwali gifts will never fail to bring a smile to your face.